A topic from the subject of Decomposition in Chemistry.

 Procedure

-1. Add 1 g of calcium carbonate powder to a test tube.
+1. Add approximately 1 g of calcium carbonate powder to a clean, dry test tube.
+Weigh the CaCO3 before adding it to the test tube for more accurate results.

-2. Insert a thermometer into the test tube, ensuring that the bulb is submerged in the powder.
+2. Insert a thermometer into the test tube, ensuring that the bulb is submerged in the powder but not touching the bottom.

-3. Place the test tube on a wire gauze over a Bunsen burner.
+3. Place the test tube on a wire gauze supported by a ring stand above a Bunsen burner.
+Ensure proper ventilation.

-4. Gradually heat the test tube while observing the changes occurring.
+4. Gradually heat the test tube using a low Bunsen burner flame, observing the changes occurring.
+Avoid overheating.

 5. Record the temperature at which the following events occur: